GwenTinho/gwentinho.github.io/src/index.md

 Things that I like to babble about:
 - Modal Type Theories mostly Real Cohesive Type Theory
-- Formal Category Theory (2-categories)
+- Formal Category Theory
 - Higher Category Theory
-- Foundations of mathematics
+- Foundations of Mathematics
 - Automata Theory
 - The Science of Logic
 - Unreasonably Complicated Coffee making processes